lohith-ar/maincourse_java_jfse_mc01_outcome01_02/PROBLEM.md

 Class CountryUtility must be implemented using TDD for the following methods

     + searchCountry(List<String> countries, String searchCountry):boolean
+             - This method checks if the parameter `searchCountry` is present the list `countries`.
+The parameter `searchCountry` is case-insensitive.
-             return false if parameters are null or empty
+             - return false if parameters are null or empty
+             - return false if the searchCountry is not found in the list countries
+             - return true if the searchCountry is not found in the list countries.

     + sortCountries(List<String> countries):Optional<List<String>>
+             - This method sorts the given list of countries in ascending order.
-             return empty Optional if parameters are null or empty
+             - return empty Optional if parameters are null or empty else return optional of sorted list.

     + getDistinctCountriesInUpperCaseSortedByLength(List<String> countries) :Set<String>
+             - This method returns the distinct set of countries in uppercase sorted in the order of length(number of characters).
-             return emptySet if parameters are null or empty
+             - return emptySet if the parameter are null or empty

+    + getCountryByCapital(Map<String, String> countries, String searchCapital) :String
+            - This methods returns the country name for the given capital name of country.
-    + getCountryByCapital(Map<String, String> countries, String searchCapital) :String return null if parameters are null or empty
+            - return null if parameters are null or empty.
+            - Throw CountryNotFoundException if the country is not present.

 Implement custom exception class CountryNotFoundException

-    Throw CountryNotFoundException whenever country is not found
+    - This class extends RuntimeException.
+    - Implement constructors

 **NOTE: ALL THE METHODS SHOULD BE IMPLEMENTED USING STREAMS API ONLY**